JockeJarre/VPinballX.starter/README.md

 Once you are happy with VPinballX.starter.exe, you can rename it to VPinballX.exe;
 it will take care of starting the right version independent if you are using Explorer, PinballX, PinballY or Pinup Popper.

+# PRE and POST cmd files

+The two settings PREcmd and POSTcmd can be used to run windows batch cmd files before and after a certain table is opened.
+PREcmd It can be used to setup the stage for a certain table, loading pictures or whatever comes to mind.
+And POSTcmd is then used to cleanup afterwards.
+As the default settings tells, it will search for a file called <tablename>.pre.cmd an call it if found.